Churches

 London - Holy Trinity, Marylebone

 Sir John Soane designed this edifice, which was consecrated in 1828.
-It has been the scene for two Howcutt weddings.
+It has been the scene of three Howcutt weddings.
 George Howcutt married Mary Ann Death here in 1849.
 Sixteen years later, his nephew Mark Michael Howcutt married Sarah Elizabeth Weightman.
-Since 1956, the building has served as the head office of the religious publishers SPCK.
-Some of the interior has kept its former appearance.
+In 1898, Mark & Sarah's daughter Matilda married Arthur Laughford Husband at the same church.
+The building is no longer used as a church but functions as an events space called “One Marylebone”.

 Return to top